ChefData/multinational-retail-data-centralisation49/README.md

     - psycopg2: PostgreSQL database adapter for the Python programming language
     - requests: Python HTTP library allows users to send HTTP requests to a specified URL.
     - boto3: Boto3 is an AWS SDK for Python that enables developers to integrate their Python applications, libraries, or scripts with AWS services such as Amazon S3, Amazon EC2, and Amazon DynamoDB
+    - Decouple: helps you to organize your settings so that you can change parameters without having to redeploy your app.
 - Git: Version control system for tracking changes in the project.
 - GitHub: Hosting platform for version control and collaboration.
 - PostgreSQL: Open-source relational database management system